-|1.||Fine rava / chiroti rava / semolina 1 cup|
+|1.||Fine rava / chiroti rava / semolina 1/4 cup|

-|2.||Ghee / clarified butter 1 cup or to taste; See also Tip #1|
+|2.||Ghee / clarified butter 1/4 cup or to taste; See also Tip #1|

-|3.||Sugar 1 cup or to taste|
+|3.||Sugar 1/4 cup or to taste|

-|6.||Cashew nuts 2 tablespoons|
+|6.||Cashew nuts 10-12|

-|7.||Dry grapes / raisins 2 tablespoons|
+|7.||Dry grapes / raisins 12-15|

 sugar and water in a utensil to make the

-the grapes swell and cashew nuts turn golden
+the grapes swell, cashew nuts turn golden

 if the water-sugar mixture in

-Step 1 has come to a boil.
-If it has not, increase the heat
+Step 1 has come to a boil:

 the syrup to the rava mixture slowly and carefully, because

-four minutes.
 Remove the plate.
+Mix.

 Switch off the stove.
 Wait for two to three minutes.

-bath / rava kesari is ready.
+bath or rava kesari is ready.

 |TIPS||How to make Kesari bath?|

-|1.||Add all the remaining ghee, if you want the kesari bath to be non-sticky and extra rich, in Step 6.|
+|1.||Add all the remaining ghee, if you want the kesari bath to be extra rich, in Step 8.|

-|3.||If you wish to give the kesari color for this sweet, dissolve a pinch of kesar / kesari / saffron stigmas in little water and add these to the sugar syrup.|
+|2.||If you wish to give the kesari color for this sweet, dissolve a pinch of kesar, kesari or saffron stigmas in little water and add these to the sugar syrup.|

-|4.||For additional flavor, add two pinches of elaichi / cardamom powder.|
+|3.||For additional flavor, add two pinches of elaichi or cardamom powder.|

 you will use